Stripe vs PayPal vs Square: Which Payment Platform Fits Real Estate Agencies Best?

 Comparing Platform Fit for Agencies

 After reviewing the major differences, the better options often rely on workflow, payment handling needs, and reporting expectations.
 Businesses managing deposits, rental collections, or commission-related transfers usually evaluate systems based on operational ease rather than popularity alone.
 Businesses comparing payment solutions across European markets may also review how different payment providers and gateways support operational requirements.
+Agencies exploring stripe real estate alternatives often weigh PayPal and Square against Stripe's automation strengths before settling on a system.

 Flexible Payment Management